 How to Order in German

-The conditional tense is used in language to explain that something might happen.
+The German conditional tense is used to explain that something might happen.
 If there is a possibility something will occur, and we want to get that across, then we use the conditional.

 In English we generally do this by using the verb “would.”
 This is also the case in German, and the verb is würden.

 It’s super easy to construct sentences using these phrases.
-You simply start your sentence off with either of these phrases.
-Here are a few (food related!) examples.
+You simply start your sentence off with either one.
+Here are a few (food-related!) examples.

 Making Special Requests in German

-Here are some really useful phrases if you have any special dietary requirements:
+Here are some really useful German phrases if you have any special dietary requirements: